Pharmacovigilance and Risk Management Strategies Conference

 Naomi Morris, MS

-- Compliance Head, Global QPPV Office
+- Head of QPPV Compliance Office

-- Pfizer, Italy
+- Pfizer Srl., Italy

 Pharmacologist and toxicologist with over 20 years experience in the industry.
 She started work in the laboratories as a senior scientist and then moved into the field of Pharmacovigilance.
 She has lived and worked in three countries and was very involved with the implementation of electronic reporting to EMA back in 2005 and has progressed in several management roles to her current role of Head of Compliance in the Global QPPV Office at Pfizer, based in Italy.
 She is a member of the International Pharmacovigilance Working Group and the sub group SiGiR within EFPIA.